ethereumdegen/vibegraph/README.md

 #### Subscription

 If you set subscribe:true, then the indexer will poll and subscribe to new events to capture them faster.
 You MUST use a websockets-based connection and not an http based connection for the web3 RPC.

+## How you can contribute to this repo

+- add more tests bc im too busy :D